Har Gobind Khorana Dies At 89

-H .
-Gobind Khorana, 89, a biochemist and the Alfred P. Sloan Professor of Biology & Chemistry emeritus at the Massachusetts Institute of Technology, died of natural causes in Concord, Mass., on Nov.
-9.
+Nobel Laureate H. Gobind Khorana, 89, a biochemist and the Alfred P. Sloan Professor of Biology & Chemistry emeritus at Massachusetts Institute of Technology, died in Concord, Mass., on Nov.
+9. No cause of death has been reported.

-Khorana, who won the 1968 Nobel Prize in Physiology or Medicine, made seminal contributions to the field of genetics through research on the genetic code and the mechanisms by which nucleic acids control the formation of proteins in cells.
+Khorana won the 1968 Nobel Prize in Physiology or Medicine for innovative research on the genetic code, which explains how the order of nucleotides in messenger RNA determines the order of amino acids in a protein.

-“He revolutionized biotechnology with his pioneering work in DNA chemistry,” says Aseem Ansari, professor of biochemistry at the University of Wisconsin, Madison.
-“Khorana was an early practitioner, and perhaps a founding father, of the field of chemical biology, because he brought the power of chemical synthesis to bear on a fundamental question of the nature of the genetic code.”
+“Khorana was an early practitioner, and perhaps a founding father, of the field of chemical biology,” says Aseem Z. Ansari, a professor of biochemistry at the University of Wisconsin, Madison.
+“He brought the power of chemical synthesis to bear on deciphering the genetic code, relying on different combinations of trinucleotides.”

-Khorana was born in India in the village of Raipur, in the Punjab region, which is now part of Pakistan.
-He received a bachelor’s degree in 1943 and a master’s degree in 1945, both in chemistry and biochemistry from Punjab University.
-A fellowship from the Indian government allowed him to study at the University of Liverpool in the U.K., where he earned a Ph.D. in 1948.
+Born in India’s Punjab region, Khorana received a bachelor’s degree in 1943 and a master’s degree in 1945, both in chemistry, from Punjab University.
+A fellowship from the Indian government allowed him to study at the University of Liverpool, in England, where he earned a Ph.D. in organic chemistry in 1948.

-He conducted postdoctoral work at ETH Zurich.
-He then accepted a research fellowship at the University of Cambridge, before being recruited to Canada to join the British Columbia Research Council, in Vancouver, in 1952.
+After conducting postdoctoral work at ETH Zurich and the University of Cambridge, Khorana was recruited to join the British Columbia Research Council, in Vancouver, in 1952.
+He then began to study nucleic acids and synthesize many important biomolecules.

-In 1960, Khorana joined the University of Wisconsin, Madison, where he became codirector of the Institute for Enzyme Research and a member of the biochemistry faculty.

-At UW Madison, Khorana and colleagues helped decipher the mechanisms by which RNA codes for the synthesis of proteins.
-This work led to the Nobel Prize in 1968, which Khorana shared with Robert W. Holley of Cornell University and Marshall W. Nirenberg of the National Institutes of Health.
+In 1960, Khorana became codirector of the Institute for Enzyme Research at UW Madison, where he helped decipher the mechanisms by which RNA codes for the synthesis of proteins.
+This work led to the Nobel Prize, which he shared with Robert W. Holley of Cornell University and Marshall W. Nirenberg of the National Institutes of Health.
 Subsequently, he began to work on synthesizing functional genes.

-Shortly after joining MIT in 1970, Khorana and his colleagues announced the successful synthesis of the yeast alanine transfer RNA (tRNA) gene, says Uttam RajBhandary, MIT’s Lester Wolfe Professor of Molecular Biology, who worked with Khorana for nearly 50 years.
+As Khorana was moving to MIT in 1970, he announced the successful synthesis of the yeast alanine transfer RNA (tRNA) gene at a UW Madison departmental seminar, says Uttam L. RajBhandary, an MIT professor of molecular biology.
 Six years later, Khorana completed the synthesis of another tRNA gene, this time “with all the signals necessary for the gene’s expression within a cell,” RajBhandary says.
 “He then went on to show that it functioned in bacteria.
 This was the first example of a synthetic gene that was shown to be functional in a cell.”
-This work laid the groundwork for subsequent research on how a gene’s structure influences its function.
-Khorana retired from the MIT faculty in 2007.
+This work laid the foundation for research on how a gene’s structure affects its function.
+Khorana retired in 2007.

-That same year, at UW Madison, Ansari and Ken Shapiro, a professor and the chair of agricultural and applied economics, established the Khorana Scholars Program.
-It enables the exchange of top students at select Indian research institutions with students from UW Madison and other U.S. universities.
+That same year, Ansari and others at UW Madison established the Khorana Scholars Program, which enables the exchange of students between Indian research institutions and U.S. universities.

-He received numerous awards including the ACS Chicago Section’s Willard Gibbs Medal in 1974 and the National Medal of Science in 1987.
-In 2009, UW Madison held the 33rd Steenbock Symposium in honor of Khorana.

-Khorana is survived by his son, Dave, and daughter, Julia.
-His daughter Emily Anne and his wife, Esther, predeceased him.
+Khorana is survived by his son, Dave, and daughter Julia.
+His daughter Emily Anne and his wife, Esther, died before him.

 Join the conversation